WORKING WITH ME

 I follow the clinical guidelines for helping adults with ADHD (within the my scope of expertise):

-ADHD therapy and coaching covers three areas:
+ADHD coaching and therapy covers three areas:

 - Discovering how your ADHD mind works: providing you with basic information about the neurobiology of ADHD and how it translates into some of the common struggles adults with ADHD have.